 Enrichment is about creating choices for animals so they feel more in control of their environment.

-While some enrichment requires regular changes, other forms, such as simply providing a species appropriate environment can stay the same.
+While some enrichment requires regular changes, some – such as simply providing a species-appropriate environment – can stay the same.
 Either way, a variety is important to prevent boredom and frustration.

-enrichment is increasing the complexity of the environment that is meaningful to the animal’s genetic & behavioural needs, is species relevant and addresses specific species needs.
+Enrichment is increasing the complexity of the environment in a way that is meaningful to the animal’s genetic and behavioural needs and addresses species-specific needs.

 Enrichment for the animals also enhances the visitor experience as the animals show more natural behaviours and are much more active.

-The goal of any enrichment programme should be to development ideas that will provide a species appropriate stimulating environment that promotes positive behaviours, remembering that both species and individuals will have different needs.
+The goal of any enrichment programme should be to develop ideas that will provide a species-appropriate stimulating environment, that promotes positive behaviours, remembering that both species and individuals will have different needs.

-We will be adding Enrichment ideas and suggestions to this page, sometimes taken from positive enrichment actions that have been put in place from our work (hence some blurry images!), showing that even facilities with very limited resources and time can apply enrichment activities that promote improved animal welfare.
-Also thank you to Yorkshire Wildlife Park (YWP) for their contributions.
+We regularly add enrichment ideas and suggestions to this page, often taken from positive enrichment actions that have been put in place as a result of our projects, showing that even facilities with very limited resources and time can apply enrichment activities that promote improved animal welfare.

-Take a look at Hose2Habitat’s website for useful ideas on how to create enriching environments for animals using hoses
+Take a look at Hose2Habitat’s website for useful ideas on how to create enriching environments for animals using old hoses.

-Always consider the safety of the animals and keeping staff before embarking on an enrichment programme
+Always consider the safety of animals and staff before starting an enrichment programme